 What to Expect from a Paternity Test

-Getting a paternity test can be a stressful time, so we’re here to make it as straightforward as possible.
+Having a paternity test can be stressful and it can be helpful to know what is involved.
 Here’s what you can expect when you come to DNA Diagnostics for a paternity test.
-We’re also here to answer your questions or concerns at any time – before, during and after the DNA test if you have any concerns or quries.
+Feel free to contact us before, during and after the DNA test if you have any concerns or quries.

 Step 1: Booking a DNA test

-Samples from the alleged father, the mother and the child do not need to be taken on the same day, so each party can come separately if desired.
+Samples from the alleged father, the mother and the child do not need to be taken at the same time, so each party can come separately if desired.

 Step 2: At the DNA sample collection centre